AdobeDocs/experience-platform.en/help/access-control/home.md

 ### Product profiles

-In the [!DNL Admin Console], permissions are assigned to users through the use of [!UICONTROL product profiles].
+In the [!DNL Admin Console], permissions are assigned to users through the use of product profiles.
 Product profiles allow you to grant permissions to one or multiple users, and also contain their access to the scope of the sandboxes that are assigned to them through product profiles.
 Users can be assigned to one or multiple product profiles belonging to your organization.

 ### Default product profiles